1973 Rose Bowl

 The 1973 Rose Bowl was the 59th edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Monday, January 1.
 It matched the undefeated and top-ranked USC Trojans of the Pacific-8 Conference with the #3 Ohio State Buckeyes of the Big Ten Conference.
-The game was a de facto national championship game, as both teams would compete for the Associated Press (AP) title.
+The game was a de facto national championship game, both teams competing for the Associated Press (AP) title, with #2 Oklahoma having won its bowl game for a potential title claim.

 USC running back Sam Cunningham scored four touchdowns in the second half and was named the Player of the Game, as the favored Trojans won 42–17.
 They were unanimous national champions in both major polls, the first time in college football history.
 (The final UPI Coaches Poll was released prior to the bowl games, in early December.)

 The attendance of 106,869 set the stadium record, as well as the NCAA bowl game record.

 Teams

 The national championship was on the line for #1 USC, and likely #3 Ohio State.
 Although #2 Oklahoma already had defeated Penn State in the Sugar Bowl on New Year's Eve to finish their season 11–1, a win in the Rose Bowl for the Buckeyes might well have swayed the voters to put Ohio State at #1.